What This Covers

 Common Scenarios and Solutions

-Symptoms: Agent installed but not showing up in Automate console.
+Symptoms: Agent is installed but not reporting to the Automate console.

 # Quick diagnostic - all from your workstation